beekpr/public-workshops/devops/3-scenario-3.md

 ## Exercise

 - What counter has increased that tells us something happened?
-- What does the reason mean?
+- What does that mean?
-- Why is there or can there be a gap between lines?
+- Why is there or (can there be) a gap between the lines?